 In today’s modern culture we are obsessed with appearances of the body.
 The fashion, cosmetic, fitness, and health industry are all billion dollar industries in their own right.
 Now, these industries all address a crucial aspect of what it means to be a person – to care for and protect your physical body.
 However, to understand the value of physical care is to know one-half of the equation of what it means to be a human person.
 Simply put, a human being has two dimensions attached to him.
 What makes a human person is the combination and unity of body and soul.
 Now, because both body + soul make up a human person, there should be similarities in how both dimensions operate.
 In this article, I will draw out how both elements have similarities by way of understanding how they are perfected – in a workout.

-The idea that humanity is made with the two dimensions of body and soul is illuminated in Genesis.
+The idea that a person is made with the two dimensions of body and soul is illuminated in Genesis.
 Here, we see clues of how God made man.
 “The Lord God formed the man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being” (Genesis 2:7).
 The dust of the ground represents that material (body) dimension, and the breath of life represents the immaterial (soul) dimension.
 Therefore, the body is the material dimension while the soul is the immaterial dimension.
 What is the soul?
-The soul is composed of a person’s thoughts.
 The soul is the full system of what is driving your internal thoughts.
 No one can know what someone is thinking so thoughts cannot be located by a material process.
 However, we equate what really makes a person by that person’s internal thought process more than their physical appearance.
-For example, if Mike were to ask to describe who Tom is, Mike might give a physical description of Tom.
+For example, if Mike were to ask to describe whom Tom is, Mike might give a physical description of Tom.
 Mike could say that Tom is six feet tall with dark hair and a muscular build.
 This description of Tom is a physical description that one can know through a material process and observation.
-However, Mike could also describe Tom by saying he is analytical, he likes to travel, likes country music, is a Cubs fan, and dislikes cats.
+However, Mike could also describe Tom by saying he is spontaneous, energetic, enthusiastic, and passionate about music and has little interest in analytical reading.
 This description of Tom cannot be known by physical observation but only by understanding Tom’s thoughts.
 In fact, popular personality tests use questions to get at people’s thoughts in order to make a proper identification of what this person is really like.
 In other words, a true person test can only be made by extracting the person’s thoughts through a series of questions and not by a physical examination.
 Therefore, what makes up a human person is the combination of a body and soul with a greater emphasis placed on a person’s thoughts (soul) in order to accurately identify the real person.

-Okay, now that we know how important the soul is in defining a person, let’s take the next step to show how significant the soul is.
+Now that we know how important the soul is in defining a person, let’s take the next step to show how significant the soul is.
 The body of a person last on average 79 years.
 However, the soul lasts forever or is eternal – with no ending.
-I’m no math wizard, but the number infinity (never ending) is overwhelmingly greater than 79.
+You don’t have to be a math wizard to know that the number infinity (never ending) is overwhelmingly greater than 79.
 Not to dismiss they physical importance of God’s creation, but now we can see that the health of the soul far outweighs the health of the body.
 But, ironically we’ve got it all reversed.
 We’re obsessed with the body.
 We spend all this time, effort, and energy on the body and give a kind of nod of indifference to the soul.
 This is one clue as to why the human race is insane.
 Or, as Christianity puts it – we are all flawed.
 One reason we are flawed is because we care much more about the lesser version of ourselves (the body) and care less about the most important version of ourselves (the soul).

-Now, all the countless hours people spend to take care of their physical body from haircuts, to shaving, to eating healthy, to working out, to cosmetic care, to medical checkups indicate that taking care of the body is a never-ending process.
-All this work also suggests that the body never fully reaches that perfected state; that it is flawed in many respects and needs constant attention to keep in well working shape.
+Now, all the countless hours people spend to take care of their physical body from the constant cosmetic care of hair, skin, to eating healthy, to working out, to medical checkups indicate that taking care of the body is a never-ending process.
+All this work also suggests that the body never fully reaches that perfected state.
+That is, it remains flawed in many respects and needs constant attention to keep in well working shape.
 As far as being physically fit – estimates indicate that only 1% of people in the world have an athletic Olympian shape body.

 Given that the physical body is flawed we can now ask what about the soul.
 Are people’s thoughts messed up?
-Oh gee, we don’t have to go far to figure this out.
-All you have to do is imagine that other people can read your mind.
+We don’t have to go far to figure this out.
+All you have to do is imagine that other people can know your internal thoughts.
 Would you be comfortable with this?
 Not only can people know your thoughts, but they also know the motivation behind your thoughts.
 In other words, your deep hidden internal agenda becomes known to all.
 If you are honest, you would not like this scenario.
 Why?
 Because it would show how deceptive, messed up, and selfish your thoughts really are.
-So, our soul is in bad shape.
+Therefore, our soul is in bad shape.
 In fact, the soul is in even worse shape than our body.
 Christianity identifies our messed up soul with the understanding of the word “sin.”

 Because the body and the soul both come from God, they have similarities in which they operate.
 To fully understand how to approach the soul, you basically need to use the same method to manage your body.
 So what the gym and the doctor is for the body, the Church is for the soul.
 The Church – most specifically the Sacraments are the best way to get the soul (your thoughts) back into shape.
-Some people might be in good physical shape, but unless you’re a walking saint, I guarantee that your soul looks more like Chris Christie’s body.
-So, we can compare a modern person’s soul to looking like that of an obese person’s body.
-They both need major work.
-Thus, the mass is like the gym for an out of shape and obese soul.
+Some people might be in good physical shape, but unless you’re a walking saint, I guarantee that your soul looks more like an obese person’s body.
+Therefore, it needs major work.
+The mass is like the gym for an out of shape and obese soul.

 I recently consulted a personal trainer named Tim.
 He indicated, “Any reputable personal trainer will tell you that a good workout plan for an overweight person is designed to be uncomfortable for their body.”
 When a heavy person first starts working out, their body won’t react well to the exercise.
 That is because their body has been so compromised that it is in revolt to the workout.
 Well, this is the whole point.
 A good personal trainer has to shock the body out of its lethargic state so it can develop into a healthy body.
 This whole process at first is going to be painful, annoying, and require a great deal of commitment.
 But, the more a person keeps persevering through the workout program, the better they will feel and easier the workout will become.